 - Vanilla ice cream

-1) Preheat the oven to 350° F. Lightly grease a cheesecake or pie pan.
+1) Preheat the oven to 350° F. Lightly grease a pie pan.

 2) Starting with the crust.
 Use a food processor or blender to crumble and combine gingersnap cookies and brown sugar.
 Once they are coarse crumbles slowly add the melted butter.
 Once all the mixture has become wet sprinkle the mixture into the greased pan.
 Use a back of a measuring cup to push the crust into place.
 Bake for 12-14 minutes.